pw201/csd-reminder-bot/README.md

 ## Running it

+The script is intended to be invoked daily using `cron.py`, which will go through all the utils.LessonDetails objects in `config.LESSON_DETAILS` and email reminders for any lessons coming up.

+LessonDetails is a type for configuring details of a set of lessons which are found on a single tab of a Google Sheet.
+Typically, all the lessons of a particular type on a particular night.

-The script is intended to be invoked daily using `cron.py`, which will go through all the sheets in `config.SHEETS` and email reminders for any sheets which have a lesson coming up. `cron.py` will by default send emails for lessons today, but can be given a `--days` argument to work a number of days in advance.
+`cron.py` will by default send emails for lessons today, but can be given a `--days` argument to work a number of days in advance.

 > python cron.py --days 1